SignalFlagZ/sd-civitai-browser/README.md

 - Support ***API Key***

 ## Versions
+### v1.10
+- Add save folder setting
+  - Specify path for each model type in JSON string
 ### v1.9
 - Search for multiple model types at the same time
 - Show model type on a card